 Awareness and political participation

 We encourage Afro-Colombians and indigenous people to stand up for their rights under the peace agreement.
-We teach local communities and their society leaders about their rights to compensation and the recognition of their historical territory.
+We teach local communities and their leaders about their rights to compensation and the recognition of their historical territory.
 This leads to communities being stronger in their ability to negotiate with the government.

 As many violent events, especially in remote communities, are often not reported by the mass media, we train young community journalists.
-Through them, the local Afro-Colombian and indigenous communities can inform the world know about the violence in their communities.
+Through them, the local Afro-Colombian and indigenous communities can inform the world about the violence in their communities.

 Afro-Colombian and indigenous communities have little access to social services like education, health care and infrastructure, which makes them extra prone to violence, forced labor and displacement.
 Without community journalists the violence stays invisible.